| |

 overland from the head of the Hudson River navigation at Fort Edward to Lake George,

+and to harass the English generally.
 To oppose one of these marauding expeditions of some 500 French and Indians,

 a Fort Edward force of 600 or 700 went out under the noted partisan ranger, Rogers: